ietf-tools/bibxml-service/docs/ref/glossary.rst

        - One dataset can provide citations of more than one document type.
        - More than one dataset can provide data for the citation with the same :term:`document identifier`.

+       Citation source can be either a :term:`Relaton source` or an :term:`external source`.

    reference
    ref